-In Rigid mode, the air system is pressurised to 100 psi locking the cutter bar into a rigid structure.
+In Rigid mode, the cutter bar is locked into a rigid structure by increasing the system air pressure to the correct value for your header width.
 Automatic header height control will raise or lower the header based on the input from the selected sensor set (subframe or divider sensors).

-Rigid air pressure may need to be increased/ decreased depending on what header options are installed in order to optimize header floatation
+Rigid air pressure may need to be slightly increased to offset the weight of optional components in order to optimize header floatation

-Automatic header height must be enabled when in Rigid mode.
+Automatic header height control must be enabled when in Rigid mode.